deploystackio/.github/profile/README.md

 We maintain several key repositories that form the backbone of our ecosystem:

-1. **[Docker to IaC](https://github.com/deploystackio/docker-to-iac):** The core component of DeployStack, this Node.js module converts docker-compose.yml into templates for various cloud providers.
+1. **[Docker to IaC](https://github.com/deploystackio/docker-to-iac):** The core component of DeployStack, this Node.js module converts docker-compose.yml and docker run command into templates for various cloud providers.

 2. **[Documentation](https://github.com/deploystackio/documentation):** Guides and resources to help you understand and use the DeployStack ecosystem effectively.